Household Hazardous Waste (HHW)

 If you are connected to the city’s sewer system, please keep in mind that the wastewater treatment plant can only neutralize acids and bases, anything chemical that is toxic (pesticides, etc.) does NOT get treated and is released into the groundwater as is.

-When in doubt, please bring the item to an HHW collection event or you may also drop off any items year-round at our Regional Facility.
+If in doubt, please bring the item to an HHW collection event for proper disposal.
+You may also drop off any items year-round at our Regional Facility in Willmar.
+Both of these options are free for Lac qui Parle County residents.

 Please keep items in the original container for easier classification of chemical types, this also helps them to be able to offer the items for reuse at our Regional Facility.
 For more information, please click HERE.